Flo-Wo/PACS-Challenges/01_GradientDescent/README.md

     as they allow you to control the object's lifetime and avoid unnecessary copying.
 - More complex examples would require a destructor in the base class and all derived classes to get rid of the dynamics memory allocation
+- Eigen 3.4.0 enables more convenient initialization of vectors and matrices